patawayan/pokedex/README.md

 #### Search function

 Search function only searches by name of pokemon.
-It does substring matching i.e. it searches for the search value as a substring in the pokemon's name.
+It searches by substring matching i.e. it searches for the search value as a substring in the pokemon's name.

 ---